80bots/80bots/README.md

 ### FYI

-`./start-serveo.sh` or `./start-ngrok.sh` script installs all required app dependencies, configures docker architecture and runs all required services.
+`./start.sh` script installs all required app dependencies, configures docker architecture and runs all required services.
 The difference is that serveo runs a tunnel through its unstable resource.
 Ngrok is more reliable and stable in this regard.
 After a local app version is successfully launched in .env file, a dynamic link to tunnels is generated on specific service (Serveo or Ngrok) and these tunnels are launched.